Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/Array.rst

    int main() {
        float a[10] = {1.1, 2.2, 3.3};
        float_arr arr = init_array(a, 10, 3);
-       print(arr);  // Assuming print_array is a function for printing array contents return 0;
+       print(&arr);  // Assuming print_array is a function for printing array contents return 0;
    }